 Perhaps the best thing about Málaga is its people.
 Today we tell you about the villages you cannot miss in the province of Málaga, both the coastal villages of Málaga and the inland ones.

 Are you thinking of enjoying the sea views?
 Take a look at the charming villages in Malaga that we suggest you visit during your days of tourism in the province!
-Enjoy the hidden beaches of Malaga and some of the most beautiful villages in Malaga.
+Enjoy the beaches near Malaga Spain and some of the most beautiful villages in Malaga

 Mijas is one of the villages in the province of Malaga that has two main parts.